GSEA-MSigDB/GSEA2.jl/README.md

-The new official gene-set-enrichment analysis (GSEA).
+The ✨ new ✨ gene-set-enrichment analysis (GSEA) 🧬.

 💁 Join the [bioinformatics community](https://discord.gg/tKh7fguMrD) to get live help on GSEA (and everything bioinformatics) 🎪 ⌨️ 🔰 💡